-Race Neutral - The current ethnicity profile of the team is White.
-We do not therefore envisage any negative impact on members of staff for this protected characteristic.
+Race any negative impact on members of staff for this protected characteristic.
 Any reduction in staff numbers is expected to be achieved through natural turnover or voluntary means.
 We do not envisage a negative impact on residents or service users with this protected characteristic.
-Religion or belief Neutral - We do not envisage any negative impact on members of staff for this protected characteristic.
+Neutral - We do not envisage any negative impact on members of staff for this protected Religion or belief characteristic.
 Any reduction in staff numbers is expected to be achieved through natural turnover or voluntary means.
 We do not envisage a negative impact on residents or service users with this protected characteristic.
 Sex Possible Low impact - The team employs a higher number of women (75%) than men (25%), and therefore any potential reductions in staff numbers will most likely impact on females.
 We do not envisage a negative impact on members of staff in relation to this protected characteristic.
 The proposed changes are not expected to have a detrimental impact on anyone because of sex, and any reduction is expected to be achieved through achieved through natural turnover or voluntary means.
 We do not envisage a negative impact on residents or service users with this protected characteristic.